Renee Rabinowitz

 Renee Ginsburg Rabinowitz Wagner (רנה גינזבורג רבינוביץ וגנר; April 7, 1934 – May 19, 2020) was an American-Israeli psychologist and lawyer.
 She was born to an Orthodox Jewish family in Antwerp, Belgium, but fled with her family to the United States in 1941, following the outbreak of World War II, and grew up in New York City.
 Her parents were Max Charles Ginsburg and Helena Zimmet.
 She had one brother named Herbert "Herbie" Ginsburg.
-She earned a doctorate in educational psychology at the University of Chicago, and a Juris Doctor degree at Notre Dame University.
+She earned a doctorate in educational psychology at the University of Chicago, and a Juris Doctor degree at the University of Notre Dame.
 She taught psychology at Indiana University, and later served as in-house legal counsel at Colorado College.
 In 2016, Rabinowitz was included in the BBC 100 Women list of most influential women.
 In 2017, she successfully sued El Al, after the airline forced her to move her seat on a Newark–Tel Aviv flight at the request of a Haredi Jewish man who refused to sit beside her due to his religious beliefs.

 Early life and education

 Rabinowitz was born in Belgium on April 7, 1934.
 Her family fled The Holocaust in 1941.
 Rabinowitz fled Belgium with her family to France and then Spain.
-They eventually ended up living in Cuba before emigrating to the U.S. She grew up in New York City, before leaving the city to attend the University of Chicago, where she earned masters and doctoral degrees in educational psychology.
-Her 1969 Master's thesis was titled, The perceived locus of control of the reinforcements among sixth-grade Negro children.
-Her 1974 dissertation was titled, Personal Causation, Role-Taking, and Effectiveness with Peers: A Study of Social Competence in Elementary School Children.
+They eventually ended up living in Cuba before emigrating to the U.S. She grew up in New York City, before leaving the city to attend the University of Chicago, where she earned master's and doctoral degrees in educational psychology.
+Her 1969 Master's thesis was titled The perceived locus of control of the reinforcements among sixth-grade Negro children.
+Her 1974 dissertation was titled Personal Causation, Role-Taking, and Effectiveness with Peers: A Study of Social Competence in Elementary School Children.

 She also earned a Juris Doctor degree from Notre Dame Law School.